dojobo/r-lessons-learned/index.md

 * data wrangling, i.e., cleaning and manipulation, using dplyr and tidyr (tidyverse)
 * data exploration and analysis using dplyr (tidyverse)
 * data visualization using ggplot2 (tidyverse)
+* writing functions and using a functional programming approach
 * general programming questions/advice as they relate to R
 * (this is a growing list!)